 While decisions about Bitcoin are meticulously checked over and over again by the core development team and fiercely debated in the community, one can easily get the impression that Ethereum‘s fate lies in the hand of a small group of people around Vitalik Buterin.
 Currently, Ethereum is about to change its consensus mechanism from Proof-of-Work to Proof-of-Stake.
 This might solve some of the scalability problems Ethereum currently has, but it might as well end up in a disaster.

 According to Saifedean Ammous, author of the book The Bitcoin Standard, the decentralized structure of Bitcoin makes it stand out from all competing crypto projects.
 According to Saifedean, Bitcoin has two uncatchable advantages: The lack of a central leader – Satoshi Nakamoto stepped back from the project in late 2010 – and the fact that no other crypto project will ever have the luxury to work unnoticed by the general public for years.

 “Bitcoin’s massive pool of users and asset value is the biggest network effect in crypto”, says Sovryn‘s co-founder and CEO Edan Yago.
 “There is simply no reason to build Bitcoin DeFi on Ethereum.
 Bitcoin’s layer 2 provides all the tools to do this in a bitcoin-native environment.”

 By Aaron Koenig, Editor and Publisher of the Smart Bitcoin Investor

-This article has been published in our pilot issue.
+This article has been published in our free pilot issue.